 Mets activate Jacob deGrom from disabled list

-... st Monday.
-He’ll face off against Phillies’ right-hander Aaron Nola when the Mets kick off their series finale today at 1:35 PM ET.
-The Dodgers recalled ambid ...
+... the Reds last Monday.
+He’ll face off against Phillies’ right-hander when the Mets kick off their series finale today at 1:35 PM ET.
+New England Sports Network ...

 Tweets